Julellisg/Python-Flask-Demo/README.md

 - Requires data to be instrumented using OpenTelemetry, implemented in Python.
 - Instrumented data should include: traces, metrics, and logs.
 - Data should be visualized, using Jaeger.
 - Source code should have already been included in initial assignment submission on Sakai.
+- **NOTE**: a few folders could not be uploaded due to commit/push errors.
 - Reference: https://opentelemetry.io/docs/instrumentation/python/

 ## Report